anmol678/ChatGPT-Scraper/README.md

 1. Open [ChatGPT](https://chat.openai.com).
 2. Click the extension's toolbar button to open the popup window.
 3. Click the "Save chat" button to start the scraping process.
 The extension will automatically navigate to all conversations, gather the chat data, and save it as a JSON file in your default downloads directory.
+4. You can import this file to transfer all your conversations to a customizable GPT interface like [ChatbotUI](https://www.chatbotui.com).

 ### Notes